architg0409/Azure_dbt_Snowflake/README.md

 ---

-**Note:** In the age of AI-assisted coding, it's worth stating plainly — every line of code in this project was written by hand by **[Archit Gupta](https://github.com/architg0409)**, with the sole exception of this README file.
+**Note:** In the age of AI-assisted coding, it's worth stating plainly — every line of code in this project was written by **[Archit Gupta](https://github.com/architg0409)**, with the sole exception of this README file.